Your Cart (0)

 Compliance and Regulatory Considerations

 Insurance is heavily regulated at the state level.
 AI-generated communications to policyholders must be reviewed against your state's required language, disclosure requirements, and timing rules.
 Any AI system processing policyholder data must comply with your data governance and privacy policies.
 HIPAA applies if your products include health-related coverage lines.
+The NAIC Model Bulletin on AI adopted by more than 20 states as of 2026 requires carriers to document AI governance, testing, and human oversight.
+Systems that cannot produce an audit trail of prompts, outputs, and reviewer approvals will struggle to survive a market conduct exam.

 What Implementation Looks Like

 Running Start Digital has built AI workflows for insurance operations teams that needed to scale capacity without adding headcount.
+We handle AI integration against your existing AMS and policy admin systems, pair it with the brand identity work that carries the automation through to your policyholder-facing communications, and maintain the hosting and uptime that regulated workloads require.

 Frequently Asked Questions

-Q: Can AI make underwriting decisions?
+Can AI make underwriting decisions?

-Q: How does AI handle unstructured data like adjuster notes and inspection reports?
+How does AI handle unstructured data like adjuster notes and inspection reports?

-Q: What about data security when processing policyholder information?
+What about data security when processing policyholder information?

-Q: How quickly can an insurance agency see ROI from AI implementation?
+How quickly can an insurance agency see ROI from AI implementation?

 Ready to put this into action?